"Cold, Calculated, and Condescending": How AI Identifies and Explains Ableism Compared to Disabled People: Findings

 \subsubsection{PwD drew connections with other marginalized identities}

-In their explanations, PwD drew connections between ableism and other forms of discrimination, including references to racism, sexism, and queer-phobia.
-In response to the comment, {\scshape You are not smart because you're on a wheelchair}, in contrast to LLMs, PwD gave examples of other discriminatory phrases to elicit their point: \begin{quote} \textbf{GPT4:} \texttt{ ``Falsely associates physical disability with intellectual capacity.
-Spreads a harmful stereotype about wheelchair users, insulting and undermining the achievements and abilities of individuals with physical disabilities.''} \\ \textbf{PwD:} \textit{``If you said `You're not smart because you're black' you would be racist wouldn't you?
+Unlike LLMs, PwD often connected ableism to other forms of discrimination, such as racism, sexism, and queer-phobia, to emphasize the shared dynamics of prejudice.
+For example, in response to the comment, ``{\scshape You are not smart because you're on a wheelchair}'', LLMs focused on debunking the false link between physical and intellectual disabilities.
+In contrast, PwD made their point with broader analogies: \textit{``If you said `You're not smart because you're black' you would be racist wouldn't you?
 Or if you said `You're a woman, you're not smart' that would be sexist, right?
-It's the same thing here.''} \end{quote} Likewise, one PwD described why the comment, {\scshape Isn't everyone on the spectrum really}, was similar to a racial microaggression, \textit{``similar to when someone says, `she is black and so smart' saying `everyone is on the spectrum' implies that there is some sort of issue with people being drastically different.''}
+It's the same thing here.''}

-In a similar thread, one PwD drew parallels between the struggles of queer people to the struggles of people with autism.
-For the comment, {\scshape Autism isn’t a disability, it’s a different ability}, the PwD really analyzed the paradigm at play, while LLMs once again, gave valid, but ambiguous explanations: \begin{quote} \textbf{GPT4:} \texttt{ ``While intending to be positive, it can diminish the real challenges faced and overlooks the need for support and accommodations.
-Can be dismissive of the individual's lived experience.''} \\ \textbf{PwD:} \textit{``The fact that a majority of peoples' brains function in similar ways (i.e., most people are neurotypical) does not mean we must pathologise those whose brains function differently (e.g., those who are autistic).
-Analogously, most people are cisgender and heterosexual, but that does not mean we should pathologise those who are queer.
-Just as most struggles faced by queer people come from societal barriers favoring cisgender heterosexual people, most struggles faced by autistic people come from societal barriers favoring neurotypical people.''} \end{quote}
+Similarly, some PwD drew parallels to the struggles of queer people when explaining ableism.
+One PwD analyzed the paradigm at play behind many ableist comments, insinuating the social model of disability \cite{oliver_social_2013}: \begin{quote} \textit{``Most people are cisgender and heterosexual, but that does not mean we should pathologise those who are queer.
+Just as most struggles faced by queer people come from societal barriers favoring cisgender heterosexual people, most struggles faced by autistic people come from societal barriers favoring neurotypical people.''} \end{quote} Another PwD, who identified as queer, criticized LLM explanations for being \textit{``unnecessarily flowery, like it was co-opted from a corporate LGBT pride campaign,''} suggesting that LLM explanations were redundant, homogeneous, and fell into a similar \textit{``uncanny valley of detriment.''} PwD underscored the need for LLM explanations to move beyond generic language and incorporate grounded, intersectional perspectives that resonate with lived experiences of disability.

-\begin{boxA} \textbf{Summary:} Ableism explanations by LLMs substantially differed from explanations by PwD.
-LLMs identified and articulated common ableist stereotypes and hate speech, but their explanations lacked specificity, and recognition of any context, nuance, or emotional harm of ableism, all key aspects of ableism identified by PwD. \end{boxA}